-For unconditional admission, the University requirements, as well as the Program requirements, are as follows:
+The University requirements, as well as the Program requirements, are as follows:

-1. Graduation with the bachelor's degree, or its equivalent, from an accredited college or university.
-An example of the "equivalent"

-as indicated may be an international student who has graduated from a college or university that issues a diploma or certificate instead of a degree.

-2. A satisfactory undergraduate sequence of courses in the proposed major.
+- Graduation with the bachelor's degree, or its equivalent, from an accredited college or university.
+An example of the "equivalent," as indicated may be an international student who has graduated from a college or university that issues a diploma or certificate instead of a degree. - 2.
+A satisfactory undergraduate sequence of courses in the proposed major. - 3.
+A grade point average in all undergraduate work of 2.50 (C+) or better or a grade point average of 3.0 for the last 60 semester hours of undergraduate course work. - 4.
+A score on the aptitude section of the Graduate Record Examination that will be used in conjunction with other admission factors. - 5.
+A score of at least 550 on the TOEFL, if the applicant has a degree from a non-US university - 6.
+Evidence of having completed the following courses with the minimum number of semester credit hours indicated with grades of "C" or better: - a.
+Object Oriented Programming/C++ or JAVA (3) - b.
+Computer Architecture (3)/Computer Networks (3) - c.
+Data Structures (3)

+Conditional Admission

+Students, who fail to satisfy the unconditional admission criteria, may be admitted on a conditional basis.
+Under conditional admission, the program requirement are as follows:
-3. A grade point average in all undergraduate work of 2.50 (" \overline{C} +") or better or a grade point average of 3.0 for the last sixty (60) semester hours of undergraduate course work.

-4. A score on the aptitude section of the Graduate Record Examination that will be used in conjunction with other admission factors.

-5. A score of at least 550 on the TOEFL if the applicant has a degree from a non US university
+- 1. Graduation with the bachelor's degree, or its equivalent, from an accredited college or university.
+An example of the "equivalent," as indicated may be an international student who has graduated from a college or university that issues a diploma or certificate instead of a degree. - 2.
+A grade point average in all undergraduate work of 2.5 (C) or better or a grade point average of 3.0 for the last 60 semester hours of undergraduate course work. - 3.
+A score on the aptitude section of the Graduate Record Examination (GRE) that will be used in conjunction with other admission factors. - 4.
+A score of at least 550 on the TOEFL, if the applicant has a degree from a non-US university.

-Conditional admission may be given to applicants who do not satisfy all of the requirements for unconditional admission in accord with existing University procedures.
-However, final disposition of these cases ultimately rests with the Dean of the Graduate School.

-In addition to the general requirements for admission referenced above, applicants for admission to graduate standing in

-Computer Science are expected to present evidence of having completed the following courses with the minimum number of semester credit hours indicated with grades of "C" or better:

-- Object Oriented Programming/C++ or JAVA (3)

-- Computer Organization (3)

-- Computer Architecture (3)/Computer Networks (3)

-- Data Structures (3)

-- Operating Systems (3)

-- Discrete Mathematics (3)

-- Differential and Integral Calculus (3 to 6)
+Students admitted in this category will be required to meet the unconditional admission criteria by completing a graduate Computer Science immersive course CS 501 with a satisfactory grade (S).
+CS 501 does not count towards the Masters in Computer Science degree and the total credit hours required.
+Failure to satisfy unconditional admission criteria within the first semester of conditional admission will result in the student being dismissed from the program.

-After successfully completing the course requirements to be described below, students admitted to the program must pass a department-administered Qualifying Examination upon completion of those courses designated as "core courses" for the M.S. in Computer Science.
+After successfully completing the course requirements to be described below, students admitted to the Program must pass a department- administered Qualifying Examination upon completion of those courses designated as "core courses" for the M.S. in Computer Science.
 This examination must be passed after no more than two attempts and prior to embarking upon a thesis, if the curriculum plan described below that requires a thesis (Plan A) is followed.